Azure/notation-azure-kv/docs/nv2-sign-verify-aks.md

     # location resources will be created in.
 During Preview of ORAS Artifact support, SouthCentralUS is the only supported region.
     LOCATION=southcentralus

-    # Name of the registry example: myregistry.azurecr.io
+    # Name of the registry example: myregistry.azurecr.io this needs to be an individual name not already registered with the acr service
-    ACR_NAME=myregistry
+    ACR_NAME=<MY ACR'S INDIVIDUAL NAME>
     # Name of the ACR Resource Group
     ACR_RG=${ACR_NAME}-acr-rg
     # Full domain of the ACR
     REGISTRY=$ACR_NAME.azurecr.io

-    # Name of the Azure Key Vault used to store the signing keys
+    # Name of the Azure Key Vault used to store the signing keys.
+The akv name needs to be individual and not registered on the akv service
-    AKV_NAME=myakv
+    AKV_NAME=<MY AKV'S INDIVIDUAL NAME>
     # Key name used to sign and verify
     KEY_NAME=wabbit-networks-io
     KEY_SUBJECT_NAME=wabbit-networks.io